HEMODYNAMICS FOR THE SENIORS

 A physician has in his hemodynamic management toolbox eight cardioactive and/or vasoactive tools to correct therapeutically any hemodynamic cause of identified abnormal hemodynamic or perfusion blood flow states:

-Please be aware that the thousands of cardioactive and vasoactive drugs on the market are composed of these above-listed, pharmacologically controlled, building blocks (volume expansion is the only therapy, which has to be done by physical and not pharmacological means).
-Please also note that all antihypertensive medications are composed of only 4 building blocks (diuretics, negative inotropes, vasodilators/ACE-inhibitors, and negative chronotropes).
+Please be aware that the tens of cardioactive and vasoactive drugs on the market are composed of these above-listed, pharmacologically controlled, building blocks (volume expansion is the only therapy, which has to be done by physical and not pharmacological means).
+Please also note that all antihypertensive medications are composed of only the following building blocks:

 End of theory.